resilient-http/resilient.js/README.md

 Middlewares can be created for both:

 - **service** - Default.
 Use this type in middleware which are oriented for final servers communication, such as request transformers, autorization...
-- **discovery** - Use this type in middleware which are oriented only for discovery communication, for instance used as adapter for a discovery server which is not compatible with the Resilient [discovery protocol](https://github.com/resilient-http/spectification).
+- **discovery** - Use this type in middleware which are oriented only for lookup communication, for instance used as adapter for a lookup server which is not compatible with the Resilient [lookup protocol](https://github.com/resilient-http/spectification).

 **Note**: the middleware type should be defined a static member of the middleware returned function, using the `type` property.